 New COI Disclosure Process:

-As of July 8, 2019, the paper COI disclosure process has been replaced by Kuali COI as part of the University's conversion to Kuali Research.
+As of July 8, 2019, the paper/pdf COI disclosure process has been replaced by Kuali COI as part of the university's conversion to Kuali Research.
 Kuali COI combines a range of existing COI policies and regulations listed below into a single process and is fully integrated into Kuali Research.

 - A tutorial is available in the Kuali Videos section of our Kuali Guides & Documentation Page.

-- Users will be prompted to be completed Kuali COI at the time of proposal submission, but are not required to complete a disclosure at that time.
-Shortly after is recommended.
+- Users will be prompted to be completed Kuali COI at the time of proposal submission.
+It is recommended that they submit or update their Kuali COI soon after.

-- During the disclosure process, users will now be asked to declare relationships between each entity listed, and each sponsored research project.
+- During the Kuali COI disclosure process, users will now be asked to declare relationships between each entity listed and each sponsored research project.